tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 The final alpha diversity analysis is Faith’s phylogenetic diversity index.
 This index also measured abundance and diversity but displays it in tree form rather than in a plot.

 To perform a Faith's phylogenetic diversity index, select the rarefied "Rarefied table 11030 (BIOM)" artifact in the processing network and select "Process".
-Select "Calculate alpha diversity" from the drop-down menu.
+Select "Alpha diversity (phylogenetic)" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/faith_pd_parameter3.png
    :align:   center